 The plan for employing marketing Talent should flow directly from the Strategy.
 High-growth companies don’t adopt a “jack of all trades, master of none,” approach to staffing.
 Instead, they invest in qualified and specialized marketing talent that complements their strategy.
 They often find the perfect balance of in-house and outsourced professionals (including Fractional CMOs).
 As these companies grow and their strategies shift, they are proactive in evolving the marketing team to fit new needs.

 Marketri finds that in-house marketing professionals need to grow into more specialized roles as companies gain marketing sophistication and are generating demand for their products and services.
-We often help with structuring and re-structuring marketing teams throughout the Growth Marketing Journey.
+We often help with structuring and re-structuring marketing teams throughout the Profit Center Marketing Journey.

 Fast growth requires scale, and marketing Technology is often the way to do it.
 High-growth companies always maximize their investments in expensive marketing technology.